 We begin by providing some background on algebraic geometry and traditional methods for analysing geometric structures using fields, rings, and modules.
 Algebraic geometry is the study of solutions to polynomial equations in several variables, which are called algebraic varieties.
-The tools used for analysis include fields, which are sets of numbers with two operations: addition and multiplication, rings, which are sets of elements with two operations: addition and multiplication, rings, which are sets of elements with a single operation: vector addition.
+The tools used for analysis include fields, which are sets of numbers with two operations: addition and multiplication, rings, which are sets of elements with two operations: addition and multiplication that satisfy certain properties, and modules, which are sets of elements with a single operation: vector addition.